Eclpss/UniversalRAG/README.md

 ### 1. Environment Initialization (Git Bash)

-Open Git Bash in your working directory:
+Open **Git Bash** in your working directory — this is required since the dataset scripts use Unix commands that won't run in regular Windows CMD or PowerShell.

 ```bash
 # Clone the repository